Addhuri: Critical response

 A critic from The Times of India scored the film at 3.5 out of 5 stars and says "Radhika Pandith has given life to the role with a neat performance.
 Tarun Chandra is graceful.
 Anushri has done a good job too.
 Music by V Harikrishna has some extraordinary tunes and cinematography by Surya is marvellous".
 B S Srivani from Deccan Herald wrote "Very few characters populate the story but there is drama enough, tension enough.
 Addhuri scores over similar love stories with the director’s treatment".
 Srikanth Srinivasa from Rediff.com scored the film at 3 out of 5 stars and says "Adhoori (which means richness) lives up to its name.
 It keeps the viewer engaged, which is a refreshing change from the many bad Kannada films hitting the screens in the past few weeks".
 A critic from Bangalore Mirror wrote "Dhruva will take a while getting used to, but is here to stay.
 Radhika Pandit delivers another good performance.
 And there is hardly any other actor with a quorum of scenes to write about.
 Addhuri is not exactly a treat, but does carry enough entertainment warranting a watch".
 A critic from News18 India wrote "Tarun's inclusion in the film was a well-kept secret, but the actor has really made an impact through his role.
 "Addhuri" is a film that's good-looking, fun and topped with emotions".

+Box office

+The film, made on an estimated budget of ₹4.5 crore, reportedly collected ₹25 crore at the box office.